 With so many museums, monuments and parks, Washington, DC is a dream destination for both a history and a sightseeing holiday.
 If you plan to visit Washington, DC and sightsee with the kids then it is imperative to visit places that will keep their attention with kid-friendly aspects, so everyone can enjoy DC.
-To help you with your holiday planning, here is a list of things to do in Washington, DC with kids recommended by our travel expert Terry.
+To help you with your holiday planning, here is a list of things to do in Washington, DC with kids recommended by our travel expert Deborah.

 National Museum of Natural History, Smithsonian Institution

-The National Museum of Natural History is one of Washington, DC ’s most kid-friendly museums.
-With a skeleton of a gigantic T-Rex in the dinosaur exhibit, and a 25-foot-long preserved squid in the ocean exhibit, kids and adults alike are sure to enjoy this museum.
+The National Museum of Natural History is one of Washington, DC’s most kid-friendly museums.
+With a skeleton of a gigantic T-Rex in the recently re-opened dinosaur hall and a 25-foot-long preserved squid in the ocean exhibit, kids and adults alike are sure to enjoy this museum.